 Apex Instruments, Inc. continues its commitment to air quality and compliance by consistently designing and developing equipment with a genuine understanding of the needs of stack samplers in combination with U.S. EPA Reference Methods.

-Apex Instruments, Inc. supplies equipment and services primarily to end user customers including government agencies, consulting firms and private industries throughout North America.
-In addition to its domestic customers, Apex has developed a network of Authorized Distributors and customers in over 50 countries worldwide.
-Apex exhibits products at trade shows domestically and internationally each year.
-A partial listing includes the Air Quality Conference, Energy Utility Environmental Conference (EUEC), Power-Gen, Pollutec Horizons (France).
+Apex Instruments, Inc. supplies equipment and services primarily to end-user customers including government agencies, consulting firms, and private industries throughout North America.
+In addition to its domestic customers, Apex has developed a network of authorized distributors and customers in over 50 countries worldwide.
+Apex exhibits products at tradeshows domestically and internationally each year.
+Typically attended shows include the Conference and Exhibition on Emissions Monitoring, the Source Evaluation Society SSSAAP Conference, the Energy, Utility & Environmental Conference (EUEC), the Continuous Emissions Monitoring User Group Conference & Exhibits (EPRI) and includes the Air Quality Conference, Energy Utility Environmental Conference (EUEC), and the Annual CAPCA Conference.
 Implementation of the mercury regulations provided wider access to the power and cement industries, new markets for Apex Instruments, Inc.